-Administrative Procedure (AP) 138 Positive Workplace Environment; AP 196 Records Management; AP 351 Code of Conduct; AP 513 School Generated Funds (Accounting Procedures); AP 515 Travel and Expense Reimbursement; AP 516 Purchasing Procedures; AP 517 Purchasing Authority
+Administrative Procedure (AP) 138 Positive Workplace Environment; AP 196 Records Management; AP 351 Code of Conduct; AP 513 School Generated Funds (Accounting Procedures); AP 515 Travel and Expense Reimbursement; AP 516 Procurement (Purchasing)

 1.1 The intent of this Administrative Procedure is to foster and maintain a work environment based on the principle of financial integrity.
 In this procedure, the following references will apply:

 - the “board” or “AMDSB” means the district school board formed under the Education Act (Ontario) and known as Avon Maitland District School Board;